TrebledJ/LEAF-plus-plus/README.md

 ## Motivation

 With C++ in our armament, we may prefer to call the LEAF API in an object-oriented style.
-Moreover, an OO interface lends itself to generic programming better.
+Moreover, an OO interface lends itself well to generic programming.
 For example:

 ```cpp
 template <typename T>